live thinking we will never die.

 Kahan just completed a new article, “‘I tell you what mine author says’: A Brief History of Stylometrics,” which will appear in ELH.

-single-handedly causing the Polar Vortex of 2014.
+paper, single-handedly causing the Polar Vortex of 2014.

 Dr. Kahan is member of the editorial board for Shakespeare Yearbook, Udolpho Press, and The Dark Man, the latter, a journal dedicated